icecube/icetray-public/icetray/resources/docs/segments.rst

   When creating a segment for use in production, adhere to the "Give one entity, one cohesive responsibility." standard.
-  We've seen several cases of segments taking on too much responsibilty.
+  We've seen several cases of segments taking on too much responsibility.

 A Basic Tray Segment Example